An introduction to explainable AI with Shapley values

 By default a SHAP bar plot will take the mean absolute value of each feature over all the instances (rows) of the dataset.

 But the mean absolute value is not the only way to create a global measure of feature importance, we can use any number of transforms.
-Here we show how using the max absolute value highights the Capital Gain and Capital Loss features, since they have infrewuent but high magnitude effects.
+Here we show how using the max absolute value highights the Capital Gain and Capital Loss features, since they have infrequent but high magnitude effects.

-If we are willing to deal with a bit more complexity we can use a beeswarm plot to summarize the entire distribution of SHAP values for each feature.
+If we are willing to deal with a bit more complexity, we can use a beeswarm plot to summarize the entire distribution of SHAP values for each feature.

 By taking the absolute value and using a solid color we get a compromise between the complexity of the bar plot and the full beeswarm plot.
 Note that the bar plots above are just summary statistics from the values shown in the beeswarm plots below.